JaredTMurray/Cryptocurrencies/README.md

 ## Results:
 -	Part 1: Preprocessing the Data for PCA (See [crypto_clustering](https://github.com/JaredTMurray/Cryptocurrencies/blob/main/crypto_clustering.ipynb))

-   -Forstly , I prepp the data by read the [cryptp_data.csv](https://github.com/JaredTMurray/Cryptocurrencies/blob/main/crypto_data.csv) file into the dataframe df_crypto
+      - Firstly, I prep the data by read the [cryptp_data.csv](https://github.com/JaredTMurray/Cryptocurrencies/blob/main/crypto_data.csv) file into the dataframe df_crypto.
+I drop all the null values and standardize the data with StandardScaler in the variable crypto_scaled.

 -	Part 2: Reducing Data Dimensions Using PCA